News & Events: Discover Happenings at Morrisons Cove Rotary

 For more information on the Central High School Gymnasium renovation project, please contact Dr. Betsy Baker at 814-224-3060 or email at firstname.lastname@example.org.

-THIRD ANNUAL MORRISONS COVE ROTARY CLUB & DRAGON PRIDE FOUNDATION GOLF OUTING FRIDAY, JUNE 8, 2018
+FOURTH ANNUAL MORRISONS COVE ROTARY CLUB & DRAGON PRIDE FOUNDATION GOLF OUTING FRIDAY, JUNE 14, 2019

-Save the date, Friday, June 8, 2018, for the third annual Golf Outing benefiting the Morrisons Cove Rotary Club and the Dragon Pride Foundation.
+Save the date, Friday, June 14, 2019, for the fourth annual Golf Outing benefiting the Morrisons Cove Rotary Club and the Dragon Pride Foundation.
 Funds raised will be donated to support Morrisons Cove nonprofit groups in enhancing our community and its resident’s lives.
 Both organizations make the most of every donation they receive.
 Collectively they support numerous educational and athletic programs, and volunteer at numerous community events.

 For more information contact Tom Kozminski 814-381-2909 or email email@example.com.